-The Romantic Illustration Network (RIN) restores to view the importance of the print and the illustration in the Romantic period.
-RIN brings together scholars working on poetry, the printed book and painting in the period to share research and to develop new models for understanding the relationship between word and image in the period, between large and small scale work, and between painting, print and illustration.
+The Romantic Illustration Network (RIN) restores to view the importance of book illustration and visual culture in the Romantic period, but also across the Eighteenth and Nineteenth centuries.
+RIN brings together scholars working on poetry, prose, the printed book, visual culture, and painting from roughly 1750 – 1850 to share research and to develop new models for understanding the relationship between word and image in the period, between large and small scale work, and between painting, print and illustration.

 Our programme of events will take as starting point in turn the artist, the author, the gallery and the economics of print.
 We will produce an edited collection of essays and it is hoped that this network will form the basis for a longer research project.